Hard Hat Basic Safety

 - Adjust the harness cradle to ensure comfort and total contact with your head at all times.

 - It is recommended you do not wear clothing items on your head as this will result in the harness cradle becoming ineffective.
 This includes hoods, baseball caps, thickly woven or heavily seamed beanies or balaclavas.
 Some hairstyles such as dreadlocks are also not recommended.
-As an alternative, safety clothing distributors offer seamless polypropylene beanies which do not interfere with the performance of the harness cradle.

 - To secure your hard hat, you can use the elastic chin straps, or a four point retaining strap integrated with a harness when working at height.